Good to know....

 - The Vatican Gardens: are really interesting, but cannot be visited in a standard tour, only a limited number of visitors per day can drive across them onboard of a “safari minibus” which allows guests to enjoy the landscape and take pictures.
 This bus tour lasts approx 1 hr and it is an occasion to see the most significant buildings of the Vatican City State.
-It costs 36 euros per person including audioguide in your language on the bus and the Vatican Museum ticket (with skip the line reservation included).
-It can be a perfect introduction to your Vatican tour and we can meet you inside the museum, at the drop-off station.
-If you wish to book this tour, follow this link and if you want to combine it with a private tour with us in the museum, please get in touch with us first and we can agree the best timing together.
+It includes an audioguide in your language on the bus and the Vatican Museum ticket.
+It can be a perfect introduction to your Vatican tour with us or on own.
 Not available for kids under the age of 6.

 - The Vatican undergrounds: there are two underground sites in the Vatican City.
 The most famous is the so called “excavations” (offered by the Vatican “ufficio scavi”) i.e. where the tomb of St. Peter’s is located and you find all infos and the form to reserve this tour here.
-Important to know is that you need to book well in advance (6 months ahead are recommended), children under the age of 15 are not allowed and the visit is not available on Sundays and religious holidays.
-Not expensive at all, 13 euros per person.
-Much easier is the access to the necropolis of the Via Triumphalis discovered in 2003 during the construction of the new parking lot of Santa Rosa in the Vatican City State.
-This tour is led by internal Vatican guides only (approx 90′) and the ticket also enables the visitors to continue, on their own, a tour of the Vatican Museums and Sistine Chapel.
+Important to know is that you need to book well in advance (6 months ahead are recommended), children under the age of 16 are not allowed and the visit is not available on Sundays and religious holidays.
+Not expensive at all.
+Much easier is usually the access to the necropolis of the Via Triumphalis discovered in 2003 during the construction of the new parking lot of Santa Rosa in the Vatican City State.
+This tour is led by internal Vatican guides only (approx 90′) and the ticket also enables the access to the Vatican Museums and Sistine Chapel.
 We can meet you inside the museums for your private tour.
-You can book this visit here and if you want to combine it with a private tour with us in the museum, please get in touch with us first and we can agree the best timing together.

 If you have any other query about the Vatican, let us know and we will be happy to make researches and improve this post for everybody’s benefit!